ashishpawar517/matrix-visualizer-for-cp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the GNU v3 License - see the [LICENSE](/LICENSE) file for details.

 ## Acknowledgments

-- Inspired by the needs of competitive programmers to visualize matrix-based algorithms
+- Inspired by the needs of competitive programmers to visualize matrix-based algorithms.
-- Built with React and Tailwind CSS
+- Built with React and Tailwind CSS.